 You need to make sure your success page is free from errors as this will damage the reputation and credibility of your website.
-You can use proofreading tools like Essay Roo or Paper Fellows to ensure this process is accurate.

 Using Mobile-Optimized Emails

 Over 50% of all internet traffic now occurs on mobile devices, and this includes reading emails.
-To make sure that your emails are catering for this demographic, you need to make sure that all your emails are optimised for mobile devices and tablets.
+To make sure that your emails are catering for this demographic, you need to make sure that all your emails are optimized for mobile devices and tablets.